-It’s good to have a to-do list.
-However, what’s more important and valuable is to have a not-to-do list.
+Having a to-do list is good.
+However, what’s more relevant and valuable is to have a not-to-do list.
 Outstanding great companies do not focus on what to do.
-Instead they focus on what not to do and on what they need to stop doing immediately.
+Instead, they focus on what not to do and on what they need to stop doing immediately.

 Idea № 4.
 Exceptional employees who don’t need motivation

-People behind great successful companies understand that growth increase doesn’t come from the market, technologies, competition or exceptional products.
-The secret is to find and recruit the most useful and talented people, and keep a hold of them.
-Jim Collins underlines that no company can increase its sales faster than its ability to hire right people.
+People behind great successful companies understand that growth increase doesn’t come from the market, technologies, competition or extraordinary products.
+The secret is to find and recruit the most useful and talented people and keep a hold of them.
+Jim Collins underlines that no company can increase its sales faster than its ability to hire the right people.

-By the way, that is why GRIN tech’s team work & hire remotely.
+By the way, that is why GRIN tech’s team works & hires remotely.

-It is important to help those with the exceptional productivity and results by isolating them from the burden of mediocrity of their colleagues.
+It is crucial to help those with exceptional productivity and results by isolating them from the burden of mediocrity of their colleagues.
 The best companies do not pursue a goal of converting lazybones into productivity monsters.
-They simply let the best improve and prosper while lazy employees either become productive or just leave the company.
+They let the best improve and prosper while lazy employees either become productive or leave the company.

-One more interesting conclusion researchers came to is that the best employees need no motivation.
-Those businesses to transition from good to great pay little attention to control, motivation and discipline when it came to the subject of employees.
+One more exciting conclusion researchers came to is that the best employees need no motivation.
+Companies that willing to transition from good to great pay little attention to control, motivation and discipline when it came to the subject of employees.

-Once you have hired the right team and established a strong company you won’t have any unresolved issues, while responsibility and motivation are going to be present by default.
-You also won’t have any problems with flexibility and adaptivity even in case of a major change within the company.
+Once you have hired the right team and established a stable company, you won’t have any unresolved issues, while responsibility and motivation are going to be present by default.
+You also won’t have any problems with flexibility and adaptivity even in case of a significant change within the company.

 Idea № 5.
 The flywheel principle

 The best leaders take non-revolutionary steps to achieve revolutionary changes.
-They also never start with setting colossal goals.
+They also never start by setting colossal goals.
 You don’t switch to gear four after gear one.
-They just start rotating that flywheel and step by step they gain both understanding and speed.
+They begin rotating that flywheel and step by step they gain both understanding and speed.
 Those who start revolutionary transformational processes on a big scale right away won’t succeed.
 Regardless of what your end goal is, you can never make it from start to finish in one leap.
-Like a flywheel you have to gain momentum, work your way to that sweet spot of success.
-You work to raise your potential and experience and over time it will kick back, pay off and start moving you to the top of the food chain.
+Like a flywheel, you have to gain momentum, work your way to that sweet spot of success.
+You work to raise your potential and experience, and over time it will kick back, pay off and start moving you to the top of the food chain.

 Idea № 6.
 Growth and decline: technology is not a cause but an accelerator

-Do you think that technological progress is the main cause of great corporations decline?
+Do you think that technological progress is the leading cause of great corporations decline?
 Jim Collins and his research proved this hypothesis wrong.
 No correlation.
-The root of evil was not bad tech, but bad management.
+The root of evil was not lousy tech, but bad management.

 And similarly, good tech gives no guarantees for great achievements and prosperity.